ujjawalsidhpura/MaintenancePro-API/README.md

 - Clone the repository
 - `npm install`
 - `cp .env.example .env`
-- Check .env.example to get credentials needed to connec with your mongoDb
+- Check `.env.example` to get credentials needed to connect with your mongoDb